 2.1 Dissociation rate determination

-Figure 2: Typical I-V characteristics measured at T = 340 K under low–intense LED illumination at 940 nm after delays following the exposure for 50 s to strong (400 mW) light (GE lamp) (a) and short circuit current vs the delay time after the illumination for 5 s of Osram lamp with various intensities (b).
+Figure 2: Typical I-V characteristics measured at T = 340 K under low–intense LED illumination at 940 nm after delays following the exposure for 50 s to intense (400 mW) light (GE lamp) (a) and short circuit current vs the delay time after the illumination for 5 s of Osram lamp with various intensities (b).
 The marks are the experimental data, and the lines on (b) are the fitting curves according to [23, 21].

 Thus, in our case, Ra = (1.68 ± 0.03) × 10−3 s−1.

-As for the value of τother, it was found to significantly exceed the lifetime associated with Shockley–Read–
+As for the value of τother, it was found to exceed significantly the lifetime associated with Shockley–Read–

 Hall (SRH) recombination on Fe–related defects.
 The last one is about 2.2 µs, whereas τother equals (20− 300) µs for the samples of the same series.
-Notably, according M¨oller et al. [10], such a condition is essential for the accurate determination of the constant K, which is included in Equation (1).
+Notably, according M¨oller et al. [10], such a condition is essential for accurately determining the constant K, which is included in Equation (1).

 The dependencies of the concentration of interstitial atoms on illumination time are shown in Figure 3.
-It is evident from the data that the pair dissociation rate is significantly influenced by the illumination intensity for all the used light sources.
+It is evident from the data that the pair dissociation rate is influenced significantly by the illumination intensity for all the used light sources.
 Nonetheless, the pair dissociation rate is not determined by the Will value only.
-As demonstrated in Figure 3d, pair dissociation under the GE source is fastest.
+As demonstrated in Figure 3d, pair dissociation under the GE source is the fastest.
 With Osram under otherwise identical conditions, the process is slower, while illumination with Orion proves to be the least effective in terms of altering the state of FeB pairs.

 Considering Equation (3), the experimentally obtained dependencies NFe,0(till) were fitted using the function